My articles about JavaScript

 Type-Casting aka Coercion in JavaScript.
 What you have to know.

-With this article I plan to give in a quick and simple way the most important ways to convert JavaScript from one value type to another.
-Type casting is most often referred as coercion.
-There are two types of coercion.
-Explicit and implicit.
+With this article, I want to quickly and simply explain the most important ways to convert JavaScript from one value type to another.
+Type casting is most often referred to as coercion.
+There are two types of coercion: explicit and implicit.

-• Explicit coercion is, most of the times, obvious to the programmer who reads a part of JavaScript code.
+• Explicit coercion is usually obvious to the programmer who reads a part of JavaScript code.

-• Implicit coercion is done more secretly and is not always obvious to the programmer, if she has not used an implicitly coercion operation before.
+• Implicit coercion is done more subtly and is not always obvious to the programmer, especially if they have not used an implicit coercion operation before.

 Read the complete article